 - Lower facelift

-The primary differences between each of these surgeries are the treatment area and the extent of the changes.
+The primary differences between these surgeries are the treatment area and the extent of the changes.
 A mini facelift makes a few, subtle changes.
-The recovery is often shorter, but the results aren’t as dramatic when compared to other options.
+The recovery is often shorter, but the results aren’t as dramatic as other options.
 A mid-facelift makes changes in the cheek area.
 A lower facelift focuses on the chin, jawline, and often, the neck.

-A standard, or full, facelift is a typical treatment option if all five characteristics of an aging face are present.
-In a standard facelift, the skin is tightened and repositioned to the upper and back portion of the face to remove excess skin, and the incisions are hidden in the contour of the ear, earlobe and hairline.
-It is the most aggressive of all the facelift procedures, and will require additional surgeries and recovery time.
+A standard, or full, facelift is a typical treatment option if all four characteristics of an aging face are present.
+In this procedure, the facial muscles are tightened and repositioned to the upper and back portions of the face.
+This removes excess skin, and the incisions are hidden in the contour of the ear, earlobe, and hairline.
+It is the most aggressive of all the facelift procedures and will require additional surgeries and recovery time.

-If your primary concerns are loss of skin elasticity and a tired appearance, a mini-facelift can lift and tighten the skin with less recovery time and smaller incisions.
-A mini-facelift has limited or no work on the neck and is best suited for a younger patient.
+If your primary concerns are loss of skin elasticity and a tired facial appearance, a mini-facelift can lift and tighten the skin with shorter recovery time and smaller incisions.
+Compared to a traditional facelift, a mini-facelift has limited or no work on the neck and is best suited for a younger patient.

 Short Scar Facelift

 A short scar facelift, or an Extended Minimal Access Cranial Suspension Lift (Extended MACS), is a less invasive version of a mini facelift.
 It lifts the skin vertically and leaves fewer scars.
-This procedure is typically recommended for those with mild or moderate skin laxity and jowling.
+This cosmetic procedure is typically recommended for those with mild or moderate skin laxity and howling.

-Your facelift consultation in Miami with Dr. Salloum is an opportunity for you to get to know each other.
-It’s also an opportunity for you to learn more about the surgery and find out what you can expect.
+Your facelift consultation in Miami with Dr. Salloum is an opportunity to get to know each other.
+It’s also an opportunity to learn more about the surgery and find out what you can expect.

 During the consultation, Dr. Salloum will ask about your medical history.
-He’ll examine your face and take pictures for comparison purposes.
+He’ll perform a comprehensive evaluation of your face and take pictures for comparison purposes.
 He’ll also ask you about your goals and will explain the surgical and non-surgical options available to you.

 Feel free to prepare a list of questions to ask during your consultation.
 If you have additional questions after your first meeting with Dr. Salloum, don’t hesitate to get in touch.